Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility

 \section{Differentially Private Adaptive Noise Injection}

 Differential privacy is a probabilistic approach that provides privacy primarily by using injected noise.
 This noise injection aims to hide individual contributions to the overall statistic while preserving the statistical properties of data in the aggregate level.
-There are two approaches for noise injection: (i) inject noise to the individual statistical feature and release the final aggregated noisy output or (ii) inject noise to the output statistic after aggregation.
-Both noise injection models provide statistically proven differential privacy.

-To make origins and destinations differentially private, our DP algorithm uses the first approach by injecting planar Laplace noise to the GPS points before generating an aggregated mobility network.
+To make origins and destinations of trajectories differentially private at aggregated mobility network, our DP algorithm uses the first approach by injecting planar Laplace noise to the GPS points before generating an aggregated mobility network.
 The noise level changes the underlying characteristics of the output.
 The higher noise level leads to stronger privacy but less accurate results.
 For large and dense datasets, this inaccuracy will be less significant in the overall statistics because the required level of noise to achieve differential privacy is lower \cite{desfontaines2020sok}.
 Now we explain our noise injection approach.